Wildlife | Birds | Reptiles | Aquatic Wildlife | Mammals | Insects and Invertebrates

 Other fascinating underwater species you might come across include all manner of rays, from manta to golden to stingrays, a veritable rainbow of tropical fish, sea turtles, corals, seahorses, and their hungry avian predators that plunge into the seas to snag their next meal from high above.
 Close to the shore, you'll likely see marine iguanas diving to graze on seaweed and algae - their perfectly evolved tails, claws, and digestive system allow them to be the only sea-going lizard in the world.

 Many visitors recall swimming with sea lion pups or watching dolphins race along the bow of their ship as some of their favorite Galapagos memories.
 But ironically, there are a very limited number of mammals on the islands - instead the Galapagos' land animals are predominately reptiles.
 Because of its isolation, there are very few native mammals that currently reside in the Galapagos Islands, and there have never been more than 14 native mammals on the islands.

 Because the Galapagos Islands were never part of mainland South or Central America, they are inhabited by a very limited number of invertebrate and insect species.
 Visitors will have the best luck spotting the different species of insects after a heavy rain or at night - ships' lights particularly catch the attention of the Islands' green hawkmoth and fringed notcuid.
 Butterflies are usually a popular insect and are the easiest to identify by their brightly colored wings.
-These small creatures that inhabit the islands range from the colorful large painted grasshopper, to the peculiar giant long-horn beetle.
+The small creatures that inhabit the islands range from the colorful large painted grasshopper to the peculiar giant long-horn beetle.
+Galapagos Tours

 Galapagos Cruises | Galapagos Multisport | Hiking Galapagos | Islands and Incas | Wildlife Odyssey